wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-application-proxy-enable.md

 ##Application Proxy prerequisites
 Before you can enable and use Application Proxy services, you need to have:

 - An Windows Azure administrator account.
-If you don’t’ have one, you can get one here.
+If you donâtâ have one, you can get one here.
 - A server running Windows Server 2012 R2 or Windows 8.1 or higher on which you can install the Application Proxy Connector.
 The server must be able to send HTTPS requests to the Application Proxy services in the cloud, and it must have an HTTPS connection to the applications that you intend to publish.
 - If a firewall is placed in the path, make sure the firewall is open to allow HTTPS (TCP) requests that originate from the Connector to the Application Proxy.
 The Connector uses these ports together with subdomains that are part of the high level domain: msappproxy.net.
 Make sure to open **all** the following ports to **outbound** traffic: